 Ballard Power Systems is one of the best hydrogen stocks in Canada, even though it doesn’t generate hydrogen per se.
 But it’s one of the largest PEM fuel cell producers in the world.

 The company has already shipped about 850 MW fuel cell products since its inception.
 And even more impressive is the company’s clientele, which includes bus manufacturers, light rail companies, Audi, a truck manufacturer, and more.

-However, the company is well-positioned in the international market to meet the demand, even if it surges.
+The company is well-positioned in the international market to meet the demand, even if it surges.
 And as a global leader in fuel cell technology and production, it can benefit from an active hydrogen market.

 And it’s poised to take advantage of hydrogens’ multi-faceted demand, thanks to its mature product line that’s capable of meeting the demands of not just the transit/automotive industry but also as a backup energy source for renewable-powered industries/applications.